Tateyama Mountain Range 立山連峰

 When to go

-All of these hikes share the same July to mid-October window.
+All of these hikes share the same July to early October window.
 Experienced, well-equipped hikers may opt to climb Tateyama as early as late April, after the Alpine Route has opened.
 Crampons are required gear, ice axes are recommended, and don't skimp on the cold weather wear.
 Casual hikers should plan a hike for July to mid-October.

 Tsurugi follows the same rules as Tateyama with the caveat that early-spring hiking is much more dangerous on the more difficult mountain.